Read This First

 Prompt 4: Elaborate on the logical consistency required of such a moral system.
 Give real or imaginary examples if possible.

-The section turns on Consistency Between Principles, Application Consistency, and Consistency Over Time.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Consistency Between Principles, Application Consistency, and Consistency Over Time in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Consistency Between Principles distinct from Application Consistency.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Consistency Between Principles distinct from Application Consistency.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Metaphysical Realism, Theistic Foundations, and Non-natural Moral Realism.
+Treat Metaphysical Realism, Theistic Foundations, and Non-natural Moral Realism as handles, not slogans.
 Examples should be read as stress tests: they show whether a distinction keeps working when it leaves the abstract setting.
 The important caution is to keep moral feeling, moral language, and moral authority distinct even when they travel together in ordinary speech.

 Example